NanashiTheNameless/OpenShockPY/README.md

 ## Async client (opt-in)

-If you prefer non-blocking operation, there is an asynchronous client available: `AsyncOpenShockClient`.
+If you prefer non-blocking operation, there is an experimental asynchronous client available: `AsyncOpenShockClient`.
 Install the optional dependencies:

 ```bash